- Ease of Use

 - Payment Options

-Bittylicious is easy to use, convenient, and usually has reasonable bitcoin rates (2-3% above mid-market rate).
-They’re well established and well-recommended across the community too.
-Alternatives with better rates are available, especially if you’re looking to buy bitcoin with a credit or debit card in the UK (see here for an overview of alternatives).
+Bittylicious is easy to use, convenient, and usually has reasonable Bitcoin (BTC) rates (2-3% above the mid-market rate).
+They’re well established and well-recommended across the crypto-community too.
+Alternatives with better rates are available, especially if you’re looking to buy Bitcoin (BTC) with a credit or debit card in the UK.

 Advantages & Disadvantages